Ren Ozawa: Personal life

+Domestic abuse allegations

 In December 2020, Shūkan Bunshun published allegations from his ex-girlfriend stating that Ozawa physically assaulted her throughout their 5-year relationship.
 The two began dating in 2015, beginning from when his ex-girlfriend was 16 years old, and moved in together in Setagaya, Tokyo in 2019 until she moved out in September 2020.
 Ozawa's ex-girlfriend alleged that he assaulted her regularly, especially during sexual intercourse, and that he had once forced her into getting an abortion after she became pregnant.
 On August 31, 2020, a neighbor called the police after hearing her being physically abused, but charges were not filed.
 On November 28, 2020, his ex-girlfriend attempted suicide before a friend intervened.
 On December 14, 2020, AIS, Ozawa's agency, terminated his contract, stating that he confirmed the reports.
+Subsequently, he was removed from upcoming projects, including the stage play adaptations of Le Petit Prince and Night Flight.
+The final episode of Kyouen NG, which he co-starred in, was originally scheduled to broadcast on December 14, 2020, but was delayed to December 19.
+In addition, his voice clips were removed from A3! and replaced by Tomoru Akazawa's.
 Ozawa issued a statement of regret on his Twitter account.
 He later followed up by denying his agency's statement and retweeting his lawyer but has since removed the tweets.

 After months of silence, Ozawa returned to Twitter on August 12, 2021, posting on his 30th birthday a formal apology for troubling fans and colleagues.
 On August 30, 2021, through an interview with the magazine Weekly Josei Prime, Ozawa denied the allegations, saying that he never forced his ex-girlfriend into having an abortion nor hit her stomach, and their sexual acts consisted of BDSM with her consent.
 He also stated that she had physically assaulted him and drew a kitchen knife against him on November 28, 2020 after he had tried to relocate.
 Through an interview with Shūkan Bunshun, Ozawa also commented on the backlash regarding dating his ex-girlfriend when she was still a minor, stating that her family had given him consent to do so.